Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 The application message and the profile do the heavy lifting.
 A homeowner who reads a message that speaks directly to their animals by name, addresses their specific concerns, and shows genuine warmth is already 80% decided before they ever look at your reviews.
 The reviews are the final confirmation that other homeowners trusted you and were right to do so.

 Once you reach double digits the dynamic shifts.
 Homeowners glance at the number, see the consistency, and the decision accelerates.
 They are not reading every review at that point.
 They are seeing a track record and moving forward.
-Get to ten honest five-star reviews and the process becomes significantly easier.

-Platforms That Use Verified Reviews
+Which Platforms Actually Provide Verified Reviews

 The Bottom Line on Reviews